-Notes to the Condensed Consolidated Interim Financial Statements For the six months period ended June 30, 2020 and 2019 (Presented in Canadian Dollars) - unaudited
+Notes to the Condensed Consolidated Interim Financial Statements For the nine-month period ended September 30, 2020 (Presented in Canadian Dollars) - unaudited

 3. USE OF ESTIMATES AND JUDGMENTS (cont'd...)

 Impairment of intangible assets

 Intangible assets which are available for use and have a definite useful life are assessed for indicators of impairment at the end of each reporting period.
 If indicators of impairment exist, the Group will test those intangible assets for impairment.
 The Group tests intangible assets with an indefinite useful life and intangible assets which are not yet ready for use on an annual basis.
 Significant judgment is required in determining the useful lives and recoverable amounts of intangible assets and assessing whether certain events or circumstances constitute objective evidence of impairment.
 Estimates of the recoverable amounts of the intangible assets rely on certain inputs, including future cash flows and discount rates.
 Future cash flows are based on revenue projections and allocated costs which are estimated based on forecast results and business initiatives.
 Discount rates are based on market interest rates.